 Pressure Profiling Simulator (Espresso)

 Pressure is the invisible lever in espresso.
-Explore here how a pre-infusion, peak pressure, and a declining profile shape your shot — from crema to clarity.
-And see when too much pressure causes channeling.
+Here, play through how a pre-infusion, peak pressure, and a declining profile shape your shot—from crema to clarity.
+And see when too much pressure creates channels.

 Pre-infusion, Peak Pressure, and Profile

 Pressure drives water through the coffee puck.
 How fast depends on the resistance of the coffee bed (finer grind = more resistance).
-A pre-infusion — a short pre-brew at low pressure — saturates the puck more evenly before full pressure is applied.
-This reduces the risk of channeling, where water flows unevenly, leading to over-extraction in some parts of the coffee and under-extraction in others.
+A pre-infusion—short pre-wetting at low pressure—wets the puck more evenly before full pressure is applied.
+This reduces the risk of channeling, where water shoots unevenly, over-extracting one part of the coffee and under-extracting another.

 Peak pressure shapes crema and flow.
-The Italian espresso standard is 9 bar ± 1 — however, this is a tradition from the lever machine, not a physically proven optimum.
+The Italian espresso standard is 9 bar ± 1—however, this is a tradition from lever machines, not a physically proven optimum.
 Too little pressure extracts weakly; too much can compress the puck and encourage channels.
-A declining profile (starting high, gently tapering off) — as classic lever machines naturally deliver — often removes bitterness towards the end.
+A declining profile (starting high, gently tapering off)—as classic lever machines naturally provide—often removes bitterness towards the end.

 Controlling Pressure

-Whether it's pre-infusion, pressure profiling, or classic 9 bar — how much control you have depends on the machine.
-Our espresso machines range from solid 9-bar basics to lever and profiling machines.
+Whether pre-infusion, pressure profiling, or classic 9 bar—how much control you have depends on the machine.
+For maximum, direct pressure control, you build the profile manually on a Flair lever machine; on electric machines, paddle and profiling models like La Marzocco provide the finest control.
+An overview of all espresso machines can be found here.
 How pressure interacts with grind size and ratio is shown in the Extraction Simulator; and an even puck starts in the Puck Prep Workshop.

-Pressure profiling means deliberately changing the pressure during extraction instead of keeping it constant — for example, with a pre-infusion at low pressure, a peak pressure, and a declining finish.
+Pressure profiling means deliberately varying the pressure during extraction instead of keeping it constant—for example, with a pre-infusion at low pressure, a peak pressure, and a declining finish.
 This can influence uniformity, crema, and taste.

 How many bar does an espresso need?

 The Italian standard (INEI) is 9 bar ± 1.
-This is a tradition from the lever machine, not a physically proven optimum.
-Many consciously experiment with slightly less pressure — the taste in the cup is decisive.
+This is a tradition from spring lever machines, not a physically proven optimum.
+Many consciously experiment with slightly less pressure—the taste in the cup is decisive.

-A pre-infusion evenly wets the puck at low pressure before full pressure is applied.
-This reduces the risk of channeling and makes extraction more uniform — especially with lighter roasts.
+A pre-infusion wets the puck evenly at low pressure before full pressure is applied.
+This reduces the risk of channels and makes extraction more uniform—especially for lighter roasts.

 Does higher pressure mean more extraction?

 Not automatically.
-Too high pressure can compress the puck and encourage channels, which extract unevenly.
-More pressure means more crema, but not necessarily better taste — weight, ratio, and taste decide.
+Too much pressure can compress the puck and promote channeling, which leads to uneven extraction.
+More pressure means more crema, but not necessarily better taste—weight, ratio, and taste are what matters.

 All interactive tools can be found bundled in our Coffee Tools.